HorizenOfficial/horizen-docs/docs/2-migration/07-claiming-zen.md

 ### Direct Claim - 1st method

-This method can be invoked by anyone and it is used to claim any P2PKH UTXO received on a Zend address calculated from the Base address on which you want to claim.
-Anyone can invoke the method for any Base address that has a corresponding Zend address with a dumped value different from 0.
+This method allows a direct claim of special UTXOs generated deterministically from a BaseAddress.<br/>
+This is a special usecase for users that can't generate a signed message, and requires they create this special UTXO in the old mainchain before the migration.

+This method can be invoked by anyone (not mandatory the sender of the claim tx  to be the same destination address).

 The Solidity method to execute this claim is the following: